-To the Board of Directors Mandalay Media, Inc. and Subsidiaries
+To the Board of Directors and Stockholders NeuMedia, Inc. and Subsidiaries

-We have audited the accompanying consolidated balance sheet of Mandalay Media, Inc. and Subsidiaries collectively, (the "Company") as of March 31, 2009, and the related consolidated statements of operations, stockholders' equity, and cash flows for the year then ended.
-These consolidated financial statements are the responsibility of the Company's management.
-Our responsibility is to express an opinion on these financial statements based on our audit.
+We have audited the accompanying consolidated balance sheets of NeuMedia, Inc. and subsidiaries as of March 31, 2010 and 2009, and the related consolidated statements of operations, stockholders' equity and comprehensive loss, and cash flows for each of the two years in the period ended March 31, 2010.
+These financial statements are the responsibility of the Company's management.
+Our responsibility is to express an opinion on these financial statements based on our audits.

-We conducted our audit in accordance with the standards of the Public Company Accounting Oversight Board (United States).
+We conducted our audits in accordance with the standards of the Public Company Accounting Oversight Board (United States).
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
-We believe that our audit provides a reasonable basis for our opinion.
+We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of the Company as of March 31, 2009, and the results of its operations and its cash flows for the year ended March 31, 2009, in conformity with generally accepted accounting principles in the United States of America.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of NeuMedia, Inc. and subsidiaries as of March 31, 2010 and 2009, and the results of their operations and their cash flows for each of the two years in the period ended March 31, 2010, in conformity with U.S. generally accepted accounting principles.